lw-a/tic-tac-toe/README.md

-# sketchbook
+# Tic Tac Toe

-Drawing application made in vanilla Javascript.
+A Tic Tac Toe game made in vanilla Javascript.

 Created to practice factory functions and modules.